 Adding artificial scent to any type of lure increases the chance of a trout trying to swallow it.
 The deeper a hook gets the greater the chance of it penetrating somewhere delicate.

-A small lure, is more likely to be swallowed deep.
+A small lure is more likely to be swallowed deep.
 While a big lure, covered in hooks, is less likely to be swallowed.

 Lures which swim with a wide wobble, are more likely to hook a trout in the mouth.
 Lures which swim straight are more likely to be taken deeper.

 The size of the hook can also influence how early it penetrates a trout, and how much damage it does.
-Smaller hooks are more likely to be swallowed deeper, but at the same time they do less damage during removal, and are require more pressure to set which increases the chance of a jaw hooking.
+Smaller hooks are more likely to be swallowed deeper, but at the same time they do less damage during removal and require more pressure to set which increases the chance of a jaw hooking.
 I can not recommend what the optimal hook size is.